Generating aliases automatically

 Quick info

-hovering over the object identifier.
+When hovering over its identifier, SQL Complete provides basic information about a database object.
 A table hint shows column names and data types, additional column properties, primary, unique, and foreign keys.

-An asterisk hint after the SELECT statement shows a list of columns.
-An alias hint in the FROM statement shows a table/expression with a column list,
+An asterisk hint in a SELECT statement shows a list of columns, while an alias in the FROM statement displays the associated table or expression with its column list and more.

 A hint with table details